Blobosle/CHIP-8/README.md

 - Programs loaded from ```0x200``` on RAM.
 - Post 1990s instruction set execution for ```0x6``` and ```0xE``` op half-bytes.
 - Prioritization of ```BNNN``` over ```BXNN``` instruction formats.
+- Big-endian opcodes.
 - Single 16-bit instruction cycle.

+## CHIP-8 specific resources

+An [article](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM) for understanding the instruction set for the CHIP-8.

+Sufficient background information about the architecture can be found on [Wikipedia](https://en.wikipedia.org/wiki/CHIP-8)